rickballard/CoPolitic/docs/intent/club/CoPolitic20251201/ADVISORY_To_Co1_CivicAlignmentAssociation_v1.md

 Still to do (for Co1 or a future CoPolitic wave):

-- Create the new CoSteward role file and legacy TOS-AI stub as described.
+- Create the new CoSteward role file and legacy CoSteward stub as described.
 - Add a short Association overview doc (e.g. docs/ASSOCIATION_OVERVIEW.md) linked from:
   - Home,
   - Join,